How to Stop Feeling Regret

 Self-blame can make forgiveness hard.
 The good news is that once you start to repair the situation, you will feel better about yourself and it will not be so hard to forgive yourself.

-Sometimes what we have done has hurt others, and to forgive ourselves we have to make amends first.
-So begin.
-Find the point of integrity in yourself and live from that point.
 You cannot change the past, but you can find something to do in the present that addresses the hurt you caused.
-You can learn to be a better person.
+You can learn what people need by asking them, and then you can meet those needs.
 You can contribute in ways that are meaningful.

 Sometimes what we have done or not done has hurt only ourselves.
 This also requires amends.
 We need to honor our needs and our truth, and stop betraying ourselves.
-If your regret is your own inaction, then take action now.
+If your regret is related to your own inaction, then take action now.

 Regret is a powerful teacher.